 But the biggest perk is that a trustworthy jeweler builds a long-standing relationship with you.
 The company becomes the go-to place whenever you want to invest, without thinking too much about it.

-If you would like to develop a relationship with us (Estate Diamond Jewelry), please feel free to create an appointment to visit our New York Showroom.
+If you would like to develop a relationship with us (Estate Diamond Jewelry), please make an appointment to visit our New York Showroom.
 You can meet us and decide if we are the right fit for your jewelry investment needs.
 Alternatively, you can give us a phone call at (212) 265 3868.

 When all is said and done, jewelry investing is complex because there are more than a few parameters that affect the value.
 But it’s possible to make substantial profits as long as you know what you’re doing.